-Thomas is available to present on a variety of genealogical topics.
+Thomas Greve, managing director of Greve Associates, is available to present on a variety of genealogical topics.
 The following prepared lectures can be presented in-person, or via webinar for societies that have appropriate software.

 - Autosomal DNA Testing for Adoptees